Alek Thomas Player Props: Diamondbacks vs. Giants

 Alek Thomas At The Plate

-- Thomas has 12 doubles, three triples, six home runs and 10 walks while batting .237.
+- Thomas is hitting .233 with 12 doubles, three triples, six home runs and 10 walks.

-- Thomas has picked up a hit in 33 of 65 games this year, with multiple hits 14 times.
+- Thomas has picked up a hit in 50.0% of his 66 games this season, with multiple hits in 21.2% of those games.

-- He has hit a home run in six games this season (9.2%), leaving the park in 2.6% of his trips to the plate.
+- He has hit a home run in six games this year (9.1%), homering in 2.6% of his plate appearances.

-- In 24.6% of his games this year, Thomas has had at least one RBI.
-He's picked up more than one in 4.6%.
+- Thomas has driven home a run in 16 games this year (24.2%), including more than one RBI in 4.5% of his games.

-- He has scored in 23 games this year (35.4%), including multiple runs in six games.
+- He has scored in 23 of 66 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.